2025-26 Edition

 Problem definition and analysis, data representation, algorithm selection, solution validation, and results presentation.
 Students do team projects and lectures cover analysis alternatives, project planning, and data analysis issues.
 First quarter emphasizes approach selection, project planning, and experimental design.

-Restriction: Seniors only.
-Data Science Majors have first consideration for enrollment.
+Restrictions: Seniors and Data Science majors have the first consideration for enrollment.

 STATS 170B.
 Project in Data Science II.
 4 Units.